bihor/camaliga/Documentation/Changelog/Index.rst

             New db-field: contact-person.
 More disable-options in the extension-configuration-manager.

-            New variable in the templates avaiable: {content.links}
+            New variable in the templates available: {content.links}
 7.1.0       Setting extended.saveSearch added.
             TYPO3 8.7 compatibility added.
 Note: there is still no way to parse links from TYPO3 8.
 7.1.6       Some minor bugs fixed.
 Some changes in the documentation.